Skip to main content

 readRead-only accessMarkets, balance, positions, order history

-tradePlace and cancel ordersPOST /orders, DELETE /orders
+tradePlace ordersPOST /orders

 redeemRedeem settled marketsPOST /settlements/redeem